charbileigh/Personal-Portfolio/README.md

 5. Deploy by pushing to a GitHub repo and enabling GitHub Pages (branch: `main`, folder: `/root`).

 ## Accessibility
-- Skip link, semantic landmarks, accessible nav toggle, and sufficient color contrast.
 - Keyboard friendly.

 ## Performance
-- No frameworks, minimal JS, system fonts (Inter), and CSS only layout = very fast.
+- No frameworks, minimal JS, CSS and HTML

 ## License
-You own this.
-Do whatever you like.
+I own this license.
+However, this repo cannot be used for commercial purposes.